Azure/AzMigrate-Hydration/README.md

 The Azure Migrate VMware Agentless Migration service (https://learn.microsoft.com/en-us/azure/migrate/vmware/tutorial-migrate-vmware) released support in 2023 for a simplified appliance infrastructure that no longer depends on **KeyVault, ServiceBus,** and **EventHub** artifacts.
 This newer infrastructure provides a streamlined experience for customer onboarding and enhanced security as we continue to invest in modernizing our platform.

+## Important Timelines for Customers Using the Legacy-Infrastructure based Appliance

+- **By May 15, 2025:** Deprecation communication would be shared with impacted customers.
+- **Before July 15, 2025:** Complete/Disable existing replications.
+Re-initialize legacy-infrastructure appliances to SBM-infrastructure appliances.
+- **Post July 15, 2025:** Enable-Replication and Migration operations from appliances that haven’t been reinitialized will no longer be supported.

+## Steps to identify Legacy-Infrastructure Appliance

+In order to identify if an appliance is using the legacy infrastructure, login to the appliance, and confirm that the gateway.json file located at 'C:\ProgramData\Microsoft Azure\Config' on the appliance does not contain the following key:

+   "UseStorageMessaging": "True"

 ## Migration Steps for Customers Using the Legacy-Infrastructure based Appliance

 - **Complete/Disable existing replications:**